 Smoking is prohibited on all Lane County Parks grounds, including the Arboretum, as per Lane County Code 6.597.

 Mount Pisgah Arboretum grounds are a lovely place to photograph, and we welcome hobbyists and parkgoers to take photos while enjoying the landscape.
-The Arboretum requests that all guests stay on trail while photographing and do not go off trail into the fields or forest for the protection of themselves and the native plants and animals.
-There are hazards off trail that are not always visible, such as poison oak, wasp nests, and uneven ground.
+The Arboretum requires that all guests stay on trail while photographing and do not go off trail into the fields or forest for the protection of themselves and the native plants and animals.
+There are hazards off trail that are not always visible, such as poison oak, wasp nests, uneven ground, and hazard trees.

 Drones usage is not allowed within the Arboretum boundary regardless of launch point.
-The Arboretum is a home to many migratory and year-round bird species that are negatively impacted by drone use.
+The Arboretum is a home to many migratory and year-round bird species that may be negatively impacted by drone use.